 After you are done with that window, you close it and then click on compressor #2, and a similar popup window appears with exactly the same type of information and functionality that appeared on the pop-up window for compressor #1.

 To the user, the two pop-up windows appear to be two separate but identical windows with the information for each compressor.
 In actuality, the two pop-up windows are one and the same; the only thing that changed was the data that was displayed to the user.
 The user “defined” what they wanted to see by clicking on a button (for compressor #1 or compressor #2), and the window displayed the information the user defined based on the parameters established for the window.

 Data is passed to the window through a technique called indirection.
 Indirection is a way to link together project windows with data sets in a relative way instead of an absolute way.
-Instead to telling the window the exact location to look for data – like you would tell someone your specific address to find you – indirection tells the window where to find the data relative to where the window is located in the project’s file organization scheme.
+Instead of telling the window the exact location to look for data – like you would tell someone your specific address to find you – indirection tells the window where to find the data relative to where the window is located in the project’s file organization scheme.

 You could approach the creation of this type of popup window in two ways.
 On one hand, you could create each pop-up window separately for the entire project, but on the other hand you could create one parameterized window and simply use it over and over again.
 This can be a huge time saver, especially when working on a large project that has hundreds of such windows.

 By properly setting up your design environment, creating the main windows of your project, building a custom library of component templates and UDTs, and putting all the pieces together in development, you have successfully navigated your way through the design phase.